MaiQD/datnet-workout-tracker/doc/UI_DESIGN.md

 ### 4.2.
 Exercise Management (Browse & Create)

 - **"My Exercises" List View:**
+  - Suggested section at top (if present) before the full list.
     - A clean, scrollable list of exercise cards.
     - Each card: Exercise Name, primary Muscle Group, Equipment icon.
     - Search bar at the top, with filters for Muscle Groups, Equipment, "Bodyweight Only."